smllygrl/AusPostTechTest/README.md

 ## Approach

-(For more detailed information, please see attached design doc)

 I initialised a Spring Application with several dependencies and used Eclipse as my IDE.

 First, I created a HealthCheckController to render "Hello World!" on successful app launch (endpoint: "/")